prabhat-001/game_finomena/README.md

 # game_finomena
-This is for full-stack domain........
+This is for full-stack domain(feature)

 URL of game deployed : http://www.prabhat001.esy.es